heavyblotto/memorativa/docs/3. the machine system/memorativa-3-2-0-machine-system-books.md

 ## Cybernetic Books Design Specification

 The following document specifies the Book design for the cybernetic system.
-Following sections will enhance this core cybernetic design, finally updating it with the Machine System Books.
+The following section will enhance this core cybernetic design, finally updating it with the Machine System Books.

 ## Virtual Loom: The Core Organizational Framework